Doctor Negligence – How to Claim Compensation.

 Doctor negligence in Australia is when an injury, illness or worsening of a condition has occurred as a result of medical treatment by a doctor that was below the expected standard of care.
 The type of injury you’ve suffered will determine whether or not doctor or GP negligence has taken place.

-You can also make a doctor negligence claim if you’ve suffered an illness, psychological injury, or other loss that can be tied back to medical neglect by doctors or a breach of their duty as medical professionals.
+You can also make a claim if you’ve suffered an illness, psychological injury, or other loss that can be tied back to medical neglect by doctors or a breach of their duty as medical professionals.